Mousavi-Amin/Image-to-Image-translation-UStoMRI/README.md

 AUTHOR(S):

-Mohammad R. Salmanpour, Amin Mousavi
+Amin Mousavi, Mohammad R. Salmanpour
 STATEMENT: This files are part of above papers.
 Package by Mohammad R.Salmanpour, Amin Mousavi. --> Copyright (C) 2024 Amin Mousavi, Islamic Azad University, Iran and Mohammad R. Salmanpour, University of British coulumbia.
 This package is distributed in the hope that it will be useful.
 It is flexible license for research products.
 For commercial use, please get permison from Amin Mousavi via eamil address amin.mousavi.academic@gmail.com.

 Any feedback welcome!!! amin.mousavi.academic@gmail.com.